ToxicAven/ToxicAven/README.md

 ## 😸 Hai, I'm Jacob!

-I am A High School Freshman Currently In Vocational School for Computer Networking.
+I am A High School Sophomore Currently In Vocational School for Computer Programming.
 My Dream Job is Network Penetration Tester (Ethical Hacking!)
 I am (Almost) Always up for a conversation about programming, whether it be a Teaching or Learning oppertunity!

 ### 🚀 What I Am Working on

 - School
-- Making Minecraft Mods, Resource packs, and Utilities
+- Making Minecraft... stuff
 - Random Side Projects
+- Learning Web design & working on my Website!

 ### ⚙️ Languages I have functioning experience in